getItemFromBlock/Create-Tweaked-Controllers/README.md

 ## Using the mod

-Please check [the wiki](https://github.com/getItemFromBlock/Create-Tweaked-Controllers/wiki) for more informations.
+Please check [the wiki](https://github.com/getItemFromBlock/Create-Tweaked-Controllers/wiki) for more information.

 ## Supported input method